sciZer0/7/v/README.md

 *There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

+The high (even **extreme**) efficiency of the blockchain  is achieved througl the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

-Also from day one, the blockchain for the first time in the industry has the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+Also from day one, the blockchain has the most valuable sort of asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.

-The absolute game-changer.

 It suddenly becames possible thanks to